 All beans, lentils, and legumes are an excellent vegetarian and vegan source of protein, so eat what you prefer.
 Black beans, kidney beans, Indian dhal, vegetarian chili, split pea soup, and chickpea hummus are all great options.
 The protein content varies slightly by variety.
-For example, one cup of canned kidney beans contains about 13.4 grams of protein.
+For example, one cup of canned kidney beans contains about 13 grams of protein.
 Beans are one of the most common protein-rich foods for vegetarians and are a bargain if you're on a budget.
-You can find beans in the grocery store or on the menu just about anywhere.

 A half-cup of tofu contains 10 grams of protein and soy milk contains 7 grams of protein per cup.
-If you're looking for ideas, add a bit of tofu to just about anything you cook, including tofu stir-fries, pasta sauces, soups, and salads.
+Add a bit of tofu to just about anything you cook, including tofu stir-fries, pasta sauces, soups and salads.

 Whole grains are a great source of protein.
-Quinoa, or if you can find it, kaniwa, is the protein powerhouse of whole grains.
-Just one cup of cooked quinoa contains 18 grams of protein, as well as nine grams of fiber.
+Quinoa, or if you can find it, kaniwa, is the protein powerhouse of whole grains, as it contains all essential amino acids.
+Just one cup of cooked quinoa contains 18 grams of protein, as well as 9 grams of fiber.
 Other whole grains, including whole grain bread, brown rice, barley are all healthy protein-rich foods for vegetarians and vegans as well.
-As an added bonus, whole grains are a bargain.
-Shop in bulk and you can stock up on whole grains for about $1.50 a pound.
+As an added bonus, whole grains are usually inexpensive.

 Tempeh is made from cooked and slightly fermented soybeans that are formed into patties.
 Like tofu and seitan, it's quite high in protein and can be prepared in a myriad of ways, making it perfect for vegetarians, vegans, or just folks wishing to reduce meat consumption while exploring alternative protein sources.
-The protein content varies by brand, but as a guideline, one serving of tempeh (100 grams) provides about 18 grams of protein.
+The protein content varies by brand, but as a guideline, one serving, or 100 grams, of tempeh provides about 18 grams of protein.

 Protein Powder Supplements

 Protein powder supplements are a good option for people looking to bulk up or require a high-protein diet.
-The powders easy to include in shakes.
+The powders easy to include in shakes or smoothies.
 If you are buying protein powders, read labels and watch out for cheap fillers in whey and soy protein powders.
 It's better to invest in high-quality vegan protein powders.